 - available care coordination delivery systems, including Care Coordination Entities (CCE), MCCNs, or MCOs, nor be construed to affect the current CCEs, MCCNs, and MCOs selected to serve seniors and persons with disabilities prior to that date. - (h) Department contracts with MCOs and other entities reimbursed by risk based capitation shall have a minimum medical loss ratio of 85%, shall require the MCO or other entity to pay claims within 30 days of receiving a bill that contains all the essential information needed to adjudicate the bill, and shall require the entity to pay a penalty that is at least equal to the penalty imposed under the Illinois Insurance Code for any claims not paid within this time period.
-The requirements of this subsection shall apply to contracts with MCOs entered into or renewed or extended after June 1, 2013. - (i) Managed Care Entities (MCEs), including MCOs and all other care coordination organizations, serving individuals enrolled in the medical assistance program under this Article V shall develop and maintain a written Language Access Policy that sets forth standards, guidelines, and an operational plan to ensure language-appropriate services and that is consistent with the standard of meaningful access for Limited English Proficiency (LEP) populations.
-The Language Access Policy shall describe how the MCEs will provide the following required services: - (1) Translation (the written replacement of text from one language into another) of all vital documents and
+The requirements of this subsection shall apply to contracts with MCOs entered into or renewed or extended after June 1, 2013. - (i) Managed Care Entities (MCEs), including MCOs and all other care coordination organizations, shall develop and maintain a written language access policy that sets forth the standards, guidelines, and operational plan to ensure language appropriate services and that is consistent with the standard of meaningful access for populations with limited English proficiency.
+The language access policy shall describe how the MCEs will provide all of the following required services: - (1) Translation (the written replacement of text from one language into another) of all vital documents and forms as identified by the Department. - (2) Qualified interpreter services (the oral

-1 forms, as identified by the Department.
-2 (2) Qualified Interpreter Services (the oral 3 communication of a message from one language into another 4 by a qualified interpreter).
-5 (3) Staff Training on the Language Access Policy, 6 including how to identify language needs, how to access and 7 provide language assistance services, how to work with 8 interpreters, how to request translations, and how to track 9 the use of language assistance services.
-10 (4) Data Tracking that identifies the language need.
-11 (5) Notification to participants stating that language 12 access services are available and describing how to obtain 13 them.
-14 (Source: P.A.
+1 communication of a message from one language into another 2 by a qualified interpreter).
+3 (3) Staff training on the language access policy, 4 including how to identify language needs, access and 5 provide language assistance services, work with 6 interpreters, request translations, and track the use of 7 language assistance services.
+8 (4) Data tracking that identifies the language need.
+9 (5) Notification to participants on the availability 10 of language access services and on how to access such 11 services.
+12 (Source: P.A.
 97-689, eff.
 6-14-12; 98-104, eff.
 7-22-13.)